wso2/docs-mi/en/docs/learn/examples/protocol-switching/switching-between-http-and-msmq.md

-# How to switch from HTTP to MSMQ
+# How to Switch from HTTP to MSMQ

 This example demonstrates how you can use the Micro Integrator to switch messages between HTTP and MSMQ during message mediation.